To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-Each pass entitles up to two patrons to general musuem admission at a reduced fee of $12 per person.
-Patrons must also pay an additional admission fee if they want to see the Yin Yu Tang, the Chinese House.
+Coupon provides discounted general admission for two people at $12 per person.
+An additional admission fee is required to see the Yin Yu Tang, the Chinese House.
 Access to special ticketed exhibitions may require a separate fee.
 Youth 16 and under receive free admission.
-Visitors using a Library Pass are not entitled to any other member benefits.
+Visitors using a library pass (coupon) are not entitled to any other member benefits.

 Salem Witch Museum